neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/media/storyboard.md

 - Scroll down to "Active semantics node"
 - Switch selection between multiple nodes
 - Disable semantics inspector
+- Go to overview and scroll down
+- Go to settings and scroll to "Accessibility"
+- Play around with settings

-### Theme, Background
+### Theme, Background and Localization
+- Prepare
+  - Go to Settings tab
+- Start on Overview
+- Switch through themes and revert to initial
+- Switch through backgrounds in order:
+  - "Black"
+  - "Checkerboard"
+  - Back to "Use Case Default"
+- Go to "DatePickerDialog" via overview
+- Switch Locale to "de" and then back to "en"

 ### Customize Werkbank
+- Prepare
+  - Go to Settings tab
-- TODO:
+- Start in Overview
+- Resize Right Panel such that the layout switches
- - Resize panels
+- Resize Left Panel and temporarily collapse it entirely
- - Reorder sections
+- Go to focus mode and back
+- Toggle Werkbank theme to dark
+- Move Werkbank theme to top
- - Collapse sections
+- Collapse Accessibility
-- Switch to Werkbank to dark theme
+- Go to home page and scroll to shortcuts